This printed article is located at https://delfilimited.listedcompany.com/financials.html

 Review of Financial Position and Cash Flow

-As at 31 December 2024, the Group’s cash and bank deposits stood at US$43.8 million, after dividend payments of US$26.5 million and capital expenditures of US$28.6 million.
-Our strong balance sheet continues to provide resilience against potential uncertainties ahead.
+As at 31 December 2025, the Group’s cash and bank deposits stood at US$68.0 million.
+The Group’s strong balance sheet continues to provide significant resilience against potential uncertainties that may arise.

 Commentary